brouhaha/glacial/README.md

 "Microprogram control for System/360", IBM Systems Journal, 6(4), 1967,
 pp. 222-241.

-Some specific features of the Zephyr microarchitecture were drawn from well-known minicomputers and microprocessors of the 1960s and 1970s:
+Some specific features of the Glacial microarchitecture were drawn from well-known minicomputers and microprocessors of the 1960s and 1970s:

 * DEC PDP-1 (1960): bit-mapped operate instruction (popularized by the later